wp-plugins/gwolle-gb/readme.txt

 Your first option is to use Akismet.
 It works like a charm.
 Fighting spam has never been easier.

-You can also use Recaptcha.
+You can also use ReCaptcha.
 It helps you and your visitors to fight spam at the slight cost of usability.

 = How do I localize a plugin? =

 A good start to learn about localization and WP plugins is the guide "Localizing a WordPress plugin using poEdit" (http://weblogtoolscollection.com/archives/2007/08/27/localizing-a-wordpress-plugin-using-poedit/) and also the WordPress documentation.

+= Is this plugin actively maintained? =

+Yes, it is again actively maintained.

 == Screenshots ==